 Current marine finfish research is focusing on common snook, red drum, almaco jack and Florida pompano.
 Applied research to address bottlenecks in aquaculture and system technologies has been successful due to strong collaborations with private industry, University, Foundation, and government agency partners.
-Examples of these collaborations include our current collaboration with Kampachi Farms to produce almaco jack for an offshore net pen project and our long-term partnership with the Florida Fish and Wildlife Conservation Commission (FWC) to develop common snook stock enhancement technology.
-The collaboration with Kampachi Farms has led to research efforts focusing on improving egg quality through broodstock diet.
+Examples of these collaborations include public-partnerships to improve or produce fingerlings and our long-term partnership with the Florida Fish and Wildlife Conservation Commission (FWC) to develop common snook stock enhancement technology.
+Our collaborations with private industry have led to research efforts focusing on optimizing broodstock and hatchery management technologies.
 The collaboration with FWC has led to development of improved culture technologies for reproduction and larval rearing of common snook, as well as stock enhancement research focusing on identifying critical habitats for fingerling snook.
 Expanded development of collaborations with research and industry partners continues to be a fundamental element of Mote’s research program.